Dracula (Castlevania): Lords of Shadow series

 In Mirror of Fate Gabriel returns as Dracula.
 His goal is to destroy the Brotherhood of Light in order to "remake" the world, as he believes the Brotherhood is evil and corrupt, as the Brotherhood manipulated him and allowed his wife to be killed when they could have prevented it.
 The brotherhood believed Gabriel was the chosen one, and would redeem mankind.
 The Brotherhood however knew of his descent into darkness so they raised his son, Trevor, kept from him in secret by Marie, as a member of the brotherhood in order to combat his father.
-Later Trevor would track down his father and attempt to avenge the death of his mother.
-He is impaled with his own Combat Cross.
+Later Trevor tracks down his father and attempt to avenge the death of his mother.
 While dying, Trevor looks into the Mirror of Fate and sees what actually happened to Gabriel.
-Feeling sorry for him, he calls him his father.
 After looking into the mirror and learning the truth, Dracula panics and desperately attempts to revive him by giving him his own blood.
 After it does not seem to work, he puts Trevor in a coffin with the name Alucard as he never knew his son's true name.
 Dracula faces his son, now revived, and his grandson Simon.
-The end of the battle sees him disappear and Alucard says that's not how a vampire is supposed to die.
+The end of the battle sees him disappear and Alucard says that is not how a vampire is supposed to die.

-Gabriel returns as the main character in Castlevania: Lords of Shadow 2, where he refers to himself as the dragon, Dracul.
-Having abandoned his quest for vengeance, his goal is to put an end to his immortal existence.
+In Lords of Shadow 2, Dracula faces several people opposing him until seeing his son again.
+The story then moves to modern times in the first Lords of Shadow cliffhanger where a weakened Dracula feeds on a family to recover his health.
+He is warned by Zobek of the return of Satan, who until then was deterred from doing so by Dracula himself.
+Zobek offers him his old weapon, the Vampire Killer, the only relic capable of ending his cursed existence, in exchange for him vanquishing the "acolytes" trying to bring Satan back.
+The key to him regaining his power lies in his castle, which the cursed blood that kept it alive for centuries attempts to deter Dracula of his quest.
+Throughout his journey, Dracula is aided by various allies, including Zobek's bodyguard and specters of his deceased wife Marie and a younger Trevor.
+He also encounters the Brotherhood of Light and its current leader, Victor Belmont.
+After destroying two of the acolytes and tracked down the third, Dracula is confronted by Zobek's bodyguard, Alucard in disguise.
+It is revealed that centuries ago, Alucard had come to Dracula with a plan to destroy both Zobek and Satan, using his sword, the Crissaegrim, on him to induce a deep sleep and thus setting the current events into motion.
+Zobek discovers their treachery and confronts them both.
+Dracula kills him just as the third acolyte summons Satan.
+Dracula and Alucard are able to kill the beast, only for Satan to possess the latter, forcing father and son to battle.
+Dracula kills Satan once and for all while saving his son.
+Dracula then destroys the Mirror of Fate and leaves the streets with his son.